astropy/astropy-APEs/APE0.rst

-* The Coordination Committee and Ombudsperson receive each nomination, check that it is factually accurate, that the nominated person accepts the nomination, and that their record of community activity adheres to the Code of
+* The Coordination Committee and Ombudsperson receive each nomination, check that it is factually accurate, that the nominated person accepts the nomination, and that their record of community activity adheres to the Code of Conduct.
+If the candidate accepts, they should provide a brief statement in support of their nomination.
-* Once a nomination is accepted by the Coordination Committee, the Coordination Committee will put it to a vote among active Voting Members.
+* Once a nomination is accepted by the Coordination Committee, it will be put it to a vote among active Voting Members.
 Votes for adding voting members will be carried out at most twice a year to avoid too many elections.
+The returns officer for the voting member election can be a voting member, and those officer are entitled to vote in the election.
-The voting dates will be announced with at least four weeks notice, Conduct.
-If the candidate accepts, they should provide a brief statement in support of their nomination. and additional nominations will be accepted until two weeks before the election date.
+* The voting dates will be announced with at least four weeks notice, and additional nominations will be accepted until two weeks before the election date.
 The voting will be open for at least two weeks.
 To successfully gain an appointment as a Voting Member, the nominee must receive at least four